mblancomu/capstone-project-machine-learning-nano/README.md

 We are going to make predictions with the Pre-trained model, in order to see its effectiveness, and then write a dog detector.
 In order to check to see if an image is predicted to contain a dog by the pre-trained VGG-16 model, we need only check if the pre-trained model predicts an index between 151 and 268 (inclusive).

 In the same way as with the human detector, when analyzing our images, we see with the model it is capable of identifying dogs with a low percentage of incorrect classifications.
+In the image a VGG-16 model:

+![VGG16 Model Figure][image3]   ![VGG-16 Model Layers][image4]

 ## Create a CNN to Classify Dog Breeds (from Scratch)

 To solve the multiclass classification problem (races), a CNN model has been built from scratch.
 This model has 3 convolutional layers with a kernel size of 3 and stride 1.
 The first conv layer (conv1) takes the 224*224 input image and the final conv layer(conv3) produces an output size of 128.
 I used the ReLU activation function and I used the pooling layer of (2,2) in order to reduce the input size by 2.
 The dimensional out is 133, produced for the two fully connected layers that we have here.
 A dropout of 0.25 is added to avoid over overfitting.
 After creating a model, we train and test it to meet the specification of a test accuracy of at least 10%.
+In the image a CNN example:

+![Sample CNN][image6]

 ## Create a CNN to Classify Dog Breeds (using Transfer Learning)